oleksiyk/riakfs/README.md

 It also adds some convenient methods like:

 *  `makeTree` - recursively create directory tree
-*  `copy` - copy files
+*  `copy` - copy files (within riakfs)
 *  `updateMeta` and `setMeta` - manipulate custom metadata saved with files

 All methods will return a [promise](https://github.com/petkaantonov/bluebird) as well as call a usual callback

 ## Implementation

-File metatadata is stored separately from data chunks (256kb each).
+Files are stored in two buckets: `fs.files` and `fs.chunks`.
+First one is used for storing file metadata such as file size, mtime, ctime, contentType, etc as well as parent directory index (2i).
+Keys in `fs.files` bucket are full file paths ('/a/b/c/d.txt').
+Actual file data is divided into chunks (256kb each) and stored in `fs.chunks` bucket.

 RiakFS makes use of Riak 2i (secondary indexes) so it requires [LevelDB](http://docs.basho.com/riak/latest/ops/advanced/backends/leveldb/) backend.

 ## Siblings resolution